Note: This unit version is currently being edited and is subject to change!

 During the period of the course, students will form teams and write a business plan around a concept they propose.
 Each student will assume a role in the team (CEO, CTO, CFO, VP Sales & Marketing).
 The plan will be judged by a panel of real world venture capitalists, entrepreneurs and angel investors to determine the final grade for the course.

-The course is limited to 40 students (10 teams of 4) in addition to a waiting list of 8.
 Be warned that a serious commitment will be required in developing the concept into a viable business plan.
 The outcome, however, will be very rewarding to those students interested in starting the next Google.
-Prospective students should send an email in 400 words or less on why they want to enroll prior to acceptance, to the course email address.

 This course is taught by instructors experienced in technology startups & venture capital.
 The course will include a number of guest lectures by industry.